Guidelines on accepting outside appointments, for Crown servants and their employing organisations

 - the risk that an employer might gain an improper advantage by appointing a former official who holds information about its competitors, or about impending government policy

 - the risk of a former official improperly exploiting privileged access to contacts in government

 How to apply

-Check the rules to see if your external appointment requires approval from your employing organisation.
+Check the Rules) to see if your appointment requires advice from your employing organisation.
 If in doubt, ask for guidance from your HR department.

-Complete the model business appointments application form for civil servants (MS Word Document, 129KB) and send it to your HR department.
+Complete the and send it to your HR department.

 What happens next